ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-8-2.md

-Chapter 8: Creating a Culture of Conflict Management: Providing Training and Professional Development Opportunities
+Providing Training and Professional Development Opportunities
 ===================================================================================================================

 Providing training and professional development opportunities is an important component of creating a culture of conflict management.
 By investing in employees' conflict resolution skills, managers and organizations can promote a healthy work environment and prevent conflicts from escalating.